Description

 Tried: Trying to compile and run VaultDoor1.java, then guessing passwords interactively.

-Running the program just prompts for a password and tells you if you're right or wrong - it gives you no information about what the correct password is.
-The point of static analysis is to read the source code directly rather than treating the program as a black box.
+Running the program only prompts for a password and tells you right or wrong; it never reveals what the password is.
+Static analysis means reading the source directly instead of poking at the program as a black box.

 Tried: Reading the charAt() comparisons in the order they appear in the file and writing down characters in that order.